splaisan/flo/README.md

 3. genometools - to validate, post-process, and extract sequences from the lifted GFF file.
 4. BioRuby gem - for parse GFF files for post-processing after lift over.
-5. rubygem-rake - for running the job (centos: sudo yum install rubygem-rake)
+5. rake gem - for running the job.

 Running `scripts/install.sh` will install 1-3 into `ext/` directory.
 For BioRuby gem, please run `gem install bio` or `sudo gem install bio`.
+Also install 'rake' with `gem install rake` or `sudo gem install rake`

 #### Tell flo about your data